-Base 3.7-liter V6 with 325 horsepower and a good mix of response and fuel efficiency; optional 5.0-liter V8 still makes 390 horsepower.
+Drivetrain: Base 3.7-liter V6 with 325 horsepower and a good mix of response and fuel efficiency is your only choice; a seven-speed automatic shifts the gears.

-In Infiniti’s new what’s-my-name game, the FX37 and FX50 come out of the mix-up as the QX70 3.7 and QX70 5.0; QX since it’s one of the company’s tall-wagons and 70 relates to its relative positioning amongst its siblings.
-Otherwise, the vehicle remains stylish and useful thanks to storage space aplenty, especially with the reclining split-folding rear seats lowered.
+The QX70 lost much of its agility — and its reputation as a rapid people mover — when the V8 option was excised from the lineup after the 2014 model year.
+So far, nothing has arrived to take its place, which must be worrisome for fans of this uniquely styled wagon.
+Left to run the show is a 325-horsepower 3.7-liter V6 as the sole form of motivation.
+It’s supported by a seven-speed automatic transmission and comes in either rear- or optional all-wheel drive.
+Otherwise, the vehicle still remains stylish and useful thanks to storage space aplenty, especially with the reclining split-folding rear seats lowered.
 Open the standard power liftgate, and there’s usable space for groceries and assorted gear.
 The cockpit is also a welcoming spot with excellent lighting for the gauges and standard heated front seats for all models.
-Select either the rear-, or optional all-wheel-drive QX70 3.7 and you’re treated to a 325-horsepower 3.7-liter V6.
-The QX70 5.0, equipped with standard all-wheel-drive, comes with a 390-horsepower 5.0-liter V8.
-Both powerplants are linked to seven-speed automatic transmissions.
-Whichever QX70 3.7 trim level suits your fancy, expect a wealth of basic up-level content, including dual-zone climate control, leather seats (eight-way powered in front), power glass moonroof, tilt and telescopic steering wheel, power liftgate, xenon headlights, 11-speaker Bose audio system with speed-sensitive volume control and special clear-coat paint with the ability to “heal” minor scratches all by itself.
-QX70 5.0 customers receive a navigation system, quilted leather seat covers, genuine maple wood trim, 20-inch Enkei-brand wheels (in place of either 18- or 20-inch rims on the QX70 3.7, but 21s remain optional), magnesium paddle-shift controls and a special air-filtration system for the climate control.
-Optional accessories are numerous and focus on offering techno-lovers the very latest Infiniti gadgetry.
-The lane-departure warning and prevention system alerts inattentive drivers when they begin straying from their intended lane.
+Whichever QX70 3.7 equipment packages suits your fancy, expect a wealth of basic up-level content, including dual-zone climate control, leather seats (eight-way powered in front), power glass moonroof, tilt and telescopic steering wheel, power liftgate, xenon headlights and an 11-speaker Bose audio system.
+A Sport package includes meatier seats, darker exterior trim and 21-inch wheels (in place of either 18- and 20-inchers).
+The lane-departure warning and prevention system alerts inattentive drivers if they begin straying from their intended lane.
 The system actually “steers” the QX70 back between the lane markings.
-Distance-control assist maintains a safe space from the car ahead in low-speed stop-and-go traffic.
-Intelligent brake assist applies the binders if and when it determines a crash is imminent.
+Distance-control assist maintains a safe space from the car ahead in low-speed stop-and-go traffic while intelligent brake assist applies the binders if and when it determines a crash is imminent.